fredilarsen/ModuleInterface/examples/WebPage/README.md

 Program a device with the SensorMonitor sketch.
 Connect the analog pin of a light sensor to pin A0 (plus ground and voltage to sensor, of course).
 Connect pin 7 to the PJON bus on pin 7 of the master.
 Connect device ground to ground on the master.

 ### Configuration of LightController
 Program a device with the LightController sketch.
 Connect pin 7 to the PJON bus on pin 7 of the master.
 Connect device ground to ground on the master.
+If you want to test setting the controller mode with a local control and not only from the web page, add a temporary push button between pin 4 and ground.

 ### Configuration of ModuleMasterHttp
  The master must have a correct network configuration for the network to which it is connected.
 This includes: